Character Analysis of Santiago: The Hero of the Novel

 He comes to the realization that he needs to kill it in order to survive, and restore his dignity.
 They are brothers in the strange circumstances brought upon them by nature, trapped in the natural cycle of hunting.
 Marlin’s death represents Santiago’s greatest victory and the promise of all the confusion he desperately hopes to redeem his individual existence with.
 Yet, like Marlin, Santiago must lose and suffer.
 After being attacked by the Mako shark, Santiago eats marlin to maintain his body, and completes the natural cycle in which the great creature transfers itself to Santiago.
 Not only are all creatures hunters and prey, but they also nurture each other.
 Marlin’s brave and relentless struggle in order to save its life becomes Santiago’s bravery, which is inevitable in Santiago’s struggle to save the marlin from the predators.

 The Scavenger sharks snatch all the material value from the marlin’s body, leaving only its skeleton for Santiago.
-Before the skeleton washes away with the flow of tide and turns to garbage, it becomes a quiet witness to Santiago’s greatness.
+Nevertheless, before the skeleton washes away with the flow of tide and turns to garbage, it becomes a quiet witness to Santiago’s greatness.
 It becomes a vehicle for internal moral values, through which he wants to give meaning and dignity to his existence.
 The fisherman who gets the privilege to measure marlin’s skeleton reports that it the fish is 18 feet long.
 It is a clear evidence of the largest fish the villagers have ever known of coming out of the bay.
 And when Manolin accepts the spear of marlin, he accepts everything Santiago wants to give him in his life.

-Character sketch of Manolin
+Character Analysis of Manolin : A Young Boy

 Manolin is a young boy who goes fishing with Santiago.
-Since he cannot catch any fish, his parents put Manolin with another fisherman.
+Since he is not able to catch any fish, his parents put Manolin with another fisherman.
 The bond that the two share is still strong, despite the circumstances.
 Manolin prepares food for Santiago, helps him with his tools.
 Santiago tells stories of his adventures to Manolin and they always mesmerize him.
 Manolin deeply cares for Santiago and tries to follow his teachings.
-Santiago feels Manolin is his last true relationship that has feelings and depth in it.
+Santiago feels that Manolin is his last true relationship that has feelings and depth in it.
 He takes him as his own replacement after death in the human cycle.
-That is the reason Santiago wants to teach his skills, talent, and vision to Manolin, so the young boy can carry on his legacy.
+That is the reason why Santiago wants to teach his skills, talent, and vision to Manolin, so the young boy can carry on his legacy.

-Through the whole novel, Manolin has expressed his trust on Santiago over three times.
+Through the whole novel, Manolin has expressed his trust on Santiago more than three times.
 At last, when he accepts the spear of Marlin, it shows that Manolin has trust in Santiago’s skills.
 It is also a sign that he will carry on his legacy and whatever he wants to teach him.